pupil-labs/pupil-docs/user-docs/pupil-capture.md

 There are many different apriltag types, currently we only support apritags of type **tag36h11**, which is the recommended set.
 There are 587 distinct markers in the set, so it should be sufficient for most use cases.

-You can find images of all markers in the [original Apriltag GitHub repository](https://github.com/AprilRobotics/apriltag-imgs/tree/master/tag36h11), but you will have to upscale them, as they are scaled to minimal size.
-We have two pages of markers prepared for easy use on the right, that you can just download to get started.
+You can find images of all markers in the [original Apriltag GitHub repository](https://github.com/AprilRobotics/apriltag-imgs/tree/master/tag36h11).
+The tag images are very small in the apriltags repo.
+Therefore you will need to scale them up before use.
+We have two pages of markers prepared convenience on the right, that you can download to get started.
 Markers can be printed on paper, stickers, or displayed on a screen.

 > <div class="figure-container">